mmccoy-01/bioluminescent_imaging_experimental_template/README.md

 This is a template I made for making reproducable, replicable, templateable, modular, and accurate experimental documentation for studies involving bioluminescent imaging.

+My goal is to neatly package all experimental aspects together to provide an exhaustive yet succinctly navigable format.

 The top of the .Rmd file must be modified with respect to specific experimental parameters.
 Then, the .Rmd file is knitted to .html for a user-friendly report.

 *raw_data.csv* and *raw_mass.csv* must be manually edited.
 The output .csv files from Living Image® are manually added to *data/imaging/raw/week_#/*